TNRA's constitution

 All monies raised by or on behalf of the Association shall be applied in furthering the objects of the Association.

-The Treasurer shall open a banking account in the name of the Association, all cheques to be signed by the Treasurer and any one of the other officers, all officers to be eligible.
+The Treasurer shall maintain an open a banking account in the name of the Association, all payments to be authorised by the Chair and/or the Vice Chair and/or the Treasurer.

 Officers and Committee members shall not be allowed to act as auditors.